annh9b/JPEGView-Static/README.md

 **JPEGView-Static supports nearly ALL image file formats, including too old and too new ones, so it is called the Absolute Image Viewer for Windows.**

+Popular supported image formats: JPEG, GIF, BMP, PNG, TIFF, PSD, WEBP, JXL, HEIF/HEIC, AVIF, TGA, WDP, HDP, JXR, DNG, CRW, CR2, CR3, NEF, NRW, ARW, SR2, ORF, RW2, RAF, X3F, PEF, MRW, KDC, DCR.

+Almost full [list](https://www.libraw.org/supported-cameras).
+Of course iPhone, Canon, Nikon, Fuji, Sigma, Panasonic, Pentax are supported!

+Many additional formats are supported by Windows Imaging Component (WIC).

-Create an issue to support a format that is still not supported - that is a quest!
+Create an issue to support a format that is still not supported - that is a quest to find such one!

-**ICC color profiles are supported, so your images will be shown in accurate colors.**
+**ICC color profiles are supported as well, so your images will be shown in accurate colors.**

+## Built-in Basic Image Editor

+Basic on-the-fly image processing is provided - allowing adjusting typical parameters:
+* sharpness
+* color balance
+* rotation
+* perspective
+* contrast
+* local under-exposure/over-exposure.